 5 min read

-As your business grows, you inevitably have more fires to put out, issues to deal with.
+As your business grows, you inevitably have more fires to put out and issues to deal with.
 One of the worst is when you have cash flow or other financial problems.
-There’s a few reasons why that happens, but one thing we see so very often is the unfortunate effect of having an inefficient back office.
+There are a few reasons why that happens, but one thing we see so very often is the unfortunate effect of having an inefficient back office.

 Having an optimized accounting system and an efficient back office is essential to operating a successful business.
 It should be a source for actionable insights to help you make data-driven decisions.